 Place in the Smoker

 Time to put the skillet with the mac n cheese in the smoker.
-Smoke for one hour.
+Smoke for 45 minutes to 1 hour.

 You can smoke the mac and cheese for up to 2 hours if you want a stronger smoker flavor, but pasta can absorb smoke fast.
 Do not overcook and dry the pasta.

-Share with your friends and family.
-This is an easy smoked mac and cheese side dish, perfect for combining with your favorite smoked meats.
+This is an easy mac and cheese side dish, perfect for combining with your favorite smoked meats.
 Invite some friends over and have some fun!
+Grab your favorite beer, hot sauce, or whatever you like and share with your friends and family.